TURF optimization

 Consider in analysis

-Consider in analysis allows you to specify which items should be included or excluded in the TURF analysis (the search space).
+Specifies which items are included in the TURF analysis (the search space).

 Force in all portfolios